Orbifold Hamiltonian Floer theory for global quotients: Orbifold Hamiltonian Floer cohomology

 There is a pearl-type description of the orbifold quantum product on $H^*_{orb}(Y)$, deforming the Morse product briefly described at the end of Section \ref{sec:Morse}.
 The product depends on the additional piece of data which is the bulk deformation class $\frak{b}$, yielding a ring $H^*_{orb}(Y,\frak{b})$.
 The product again appeals to global charts $\bT_{0,3+h}(Y,\beta)$ for the spaces $\cK_{0,3+h}(Y,\beta)$ of stable genus $0$ orbifold curves with $h+3$ possibly stacky marked points.
 Let $\scrT_{0,3+h}(\beta)$ denote the thickening of such a chart; by construction, this has evaluation maps at the 3 distinguished marked points to the inertia orbifold $IY$.
 By taking fibre products with compactified descending manifolds, one obtains a $\Gamma$-equivariant flow bimodule over the Morse flow category of $f$, and the orbifold Morse-Smale-Witten product is the induced product $m_{Morse}$ on $\oplus_{g\in \|\Gamma\|} C_{Morse}^*(X^g)^{C(g)}$; note that the product will now in general mix up the different sectors.

 \begin{prop} $m_{floer} \circ (\PSS_H \otimes \PSS_K)=\PSS_{H\#K} \circ m_{Morse}$. \end{prop}

-\begin{proof}[Sketch] Three different one-parameter families of domains interpolate between the two sides of Proposition \ref{p:proPss}, as depicted schematically in Figure \ref{fig:3 families}.
+\begin{proof}[Sketch] The argument does not involve new ideas relative to constructions described in previous parts of this paper.
+Three different one-parameter families of domains interpolate between the two sides of Proposition \ref{p:proPss}, as depicted schematically in Figure \ref{fig:3 families}.
 One builds global charts for each of these cobordisms as before (in appropriate cases taking fibre products with ascending or descending manifolds of Morse moduli spaces).
-Families of transvsere multivalued sections then give equivariant maps on the corresponding chain complexes and then one passes to the $\Gamma$-fixed parts. \end{proof}
+Families of transvsere multivalued sections then give equivariant maps on the corresponding chain complexes. \end{proof}